jes/scamp-cpu/ISA.md

     PO MI     load address from program counter
     RO II P+  load RAM into instruction register, increment PC

 So I don't think we need to include that in the microcode.
-We just do that for 2 cycles, and then start the "real" T-state counter.
+We could just do that for 2 cycles, and then start the "real" T-state counter.
+Maybe it's easier to waste decode ROM space on it than to make hardware logic to decide?

 In general each step of microcode assumes the form:
     - choose a module to write to the bus (xO)